braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/customization/settings.md

 ---
-nav_title: Advanced Settings
+nav_title: Settings
-article_title: Advanced Push Notification Settings for Android
+article_title: Push Notification Settings for the Braze Android SDK
 platform: Android
 description: "This reference article covers advanced Android push notification settings such as TTL, notification IDs, notification priority, and more."
 channel: